jjrdevspace01/spacetest1/README.md

 ## Step 2

 - Following the demo to the client of your proof of concept application above we have been asked to turn it into a working web application that also allows an end user to create an account/login, add sweets to their shopping basket and ultimately buy sweets and have them shipped.
-Please do not develop any code for this, instead provide an architechural design on how you would implement this solution.
-Include a diagram and explaination on the different application parts, where data will be stored and how it will flow, any security considerations, any hosting/cloud infrastructure or componenets you would use and methodology you would incorporate to help make this a successful project.
+It would also include ways for the shop to be updated and managed by the client.
+Please do not develop any code for this, instead we would like an architechural design on how you would implement the solution and how it maybe delivered.
+Some suggestions below on areas to be covered.

+1. A diagram and explaination on the different application parts.
+2. Where data will be stored and how it will flow.
+3. Any security considerations.
+4. Any hosting/cloud infrastructure or componenets you would use.
+5. Methodology you would incorporate to help make this a successful project.